Tuesday, September 17, 2024

 13. Articles

-• Definite Article: "the" - "the sun," "the best."
+• Definite (the)"the sun," "the best"

-• Indefinite Articles: "a," "an" - "a car," "an apple."
+• Indefinite (a/an)"a car," "an apple"

-• Zero Article: Used with general concepts: "Love is important."
+• Zero Article"Love is important."

 14. Adjectives and Adverbs

-• Order of Adjectives: "a small round wooden table."
+• Order"a small round wooden table."

-• Adverbs of Degree: "quite," "very," "too," "enough" - "She is quite happy."
+• Adverbs of Degree"quite, very, too, enough" → "She is quite happy."

 15. Expressing Preferences, Hopes, and Desires

-• Would like: "I would like to visit Paris."
+• "I would like to visit Paris."

-• Hope: "I hope to see you soon."
+• "I hope to see you soon."

-• Wish: "I wish I had more time."
+• "I wish I had more time."

 16. Expressions of Quantity

-• A lot of / Lots of: "There are a lot of people."
+• "There are a lot of people."

-• A few / A little: "I need a little help."
+• "I need a little help."

 17. Question Tags

-• Positive Statement, Negative Tag: "You're coming, aren't you?"
+• Positive + negative: "You’re coming, aren’t you?"

-• Negative Statement, Positive Tag: "You don't like it, do you?"
+• Negative + positive: "You don’t like it, do you?"

 18. Causative Form

-• Structure: "Have/Get + object + past participle"
+• StructureHave/Get + object + past participle

 • Example: "I had my hair cut."